CCI-Tools/cate/doc/source/op_specs/geometric-adjustments/op_spec_coregistration.rst

 --------------------------

-:name: master-slave setting
+:name: master-replica setting
-:description: which dataset tu use as master, which as slave
+:description: which dataset tu use as master, which as replica

 --------------------------